 Andrew Rogerson acted on behalf of a party in a guardianship application to the Superior Court of Ontario for her elderly and incapable father.
 The client alleged that her sibling, who held Powers of Attorney for property and personal care, was neglecting their father’s needs and not fulfilling fiduciary obligations under the Powers of Attorney.

-- High value cross border estate dispute
+- High-value cross-border estate dispute

-The firm acted successfully for a Trust Foundation holding over $25 million in a complex and acrimonious estate dispute spanning multiple jurisdictions (including Ontario, the Turks and Caicos, Panama and Bermuda).
-We co-ordinated our client’s legal efforts across these jurisdictions and obtained a favourable settlement.
+The firm acted successfully for a Trust Foundation holding over $25 million in a complex and acrimonious estate dispute spanning multiple jurisdictions (including Ontario, the Turks, and Caicos, Panama and Bermuda).
+We co-ordinated our client’s legal efforts across these jurisdictions and obtained a favorable settlement.
 As part of our representation, we drafted and brokered an interim agreement involving the transfer of over $10 million to estate beneficiaries.